zhengxu001/ielts/question-1.md

 Over the past few decades, more and more countries have opened up the markets, increasingly transforming the world economy into one free-flowing global market.
 All countries are cooperating more closely together in a wide range of fields, such as business and cultural exchange.
 But many people concern that is economic globalization good for all?
 I think that the advantages of globalisation outweigh disadvantages.

-As we can see, globalization has a positive effect on economnic growth.
 Due to the economically motivated, both states and entrepreneurs are interested not only in the domestic market but also in the oversea market.
 The closer connection opens up huge potential opportunities for business corporation.

 Economies in developing countries will benefit from globalization, because some underdeveloped countries lack capital, technology and infrastructure.
 International trade provides these countries with opportunities to export goods and services to high-income countries and earn foreign exchange, which can drive economic growth and improve citizens’ living standards.